Ardens Mundi

 Ardens Mundi 10, Ruptura in process.
 At 5.5 feet diameter, one of the two major anchor works planned for the series, AM 10 will comprise over one hundred repousse elements integrated within the painting field, and is anticipated to take over one and one half year to complete.
 Two wood panel hemispheres—sliced faces adjoining to form the unified visual field—concretize the multiplying cleavages erupting across the planet.
 Ardens Mundi 10 will speak with explosive force to global rupture—societal, political, military and ecological—the tenth face of the burning worlds of climate change.

-Ardens Mundi 5, Diluvium in progress.
+Ardens Mundi 5, Diluvium.
 Total diameter five feet; two joining hemispheric panels each at 30 inches wide.

 At 5 feet diameter, first of the two major anchor works planned for the series, AM 5 speaks to the growing phenomena of flood induced landslide, typified by, but not limited to, glacial lake outburst flooding (GLOF).
 Diluvium, is the first anchor work, and will directly face Ardens Mundi 10, Ruptura, the climactic work, of the Ardens Mundi cycle.
 The foundational substrate shown here with palladium leaf bevels.